poonambharara87/WCoders/README.md

 It is guess game!
 Using some logics and also conditional statements.
 HTML, CSS and Javascript files includes.
-First game I've made on DOM connected t javascript.
+First game I've made on DOM connected javascript.
 Hope you Play and Enjoy!